crazycrank/Cranks.Targets/README.md

 # Analyzer Support
 Creating a good analyzer is hard enough.
 Delivering it to your end users is seemingly even harder.
 After countless hours of trial and error, I took inspiration in how Microsoft themselves ship their analyzers, by looking specifically at the repository for [System.Text.Json](https://github.com/dotnet/runtime/tree/main/src/libraries/System.Text.Json).
 I have extracted the resulting targets into these projects to help other developers struggling with the same issues.

+> All targets in these packages are from the [dotnet/runtime](https://github.com/dotnet/runtime/) repository.
+I merely extracted and packaged these targets for simplified use.

 ## Packages
 * [Cranks.Targets.GetAnalyzerPackFiles](https://www.nuget.org/packages/Cranks.Targets.GetAnalyzerPackFiles)
   Add this package to your analyzer projects.